Test planning for the development and design of a masterplan for a cooperative neighborhood of 720 apartments in Zurich Schwamendingen, 2011

 The identity that characterizes Schwamendingen through a continuum of lawns and trees is being maintained.
 For this reason, particular attention is paid to the existing stock of trees.

-Schwamendingen Triangle Status: Test planning, completed.
+Schwamendingen Triangle Zurich.
+Status: Urban test planning, completed.
 Programme: Development and design of a masterplan for a cooperative neighborhood of 720 apartments.
 Ort: Schwamendingen, Zurich.
 Planning lead: Michael Wagner, in cooperation with blue architects (general lead), Ruprecht Architects (Urban Design), INURA Institute (Sociology), Antòn Ghiggi (Landscape architecture) and Prof. Mark Michaeli (Community planning).
 Schedule: Planning 2011.
 Commission: Cooperative Glatttal.
 Surface area: approx. 96'000 sqm, floor space area: approx. 130'000 sqm.